cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 #### Container Application Manifest Scanning

 Application manifests describe the configurations required for the deployment of containerized applications.
 As mentioned in the [Security Benchmarks](#security-benchmarks) section, guides such as the [NIST 800-190](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf) publication offer recommended security practices and configurations for application containers.
-It is vital to scan application manifests in order to identify configurations that could potentially result in an insecure deployment posture.
+It is vital to scan application manifests in the CI/CD pipeline in order to identify configurations that could potentially result in an insecure deployment posture.

 #### Container application manifest hardening

-As for container images, container application manifest hardening can be thought of and be implemented at build- and runtime.
+As for container images, container application manifest hardening can be thought of and be implemented at build- as well as runtime.

 With respect to security assurance objectives, the following questions should be evaluated: